maxdelayer/DLUQuickstart/README.md

 # Disclaimer

 This is intended to make it much **easier** for someone **with some prior unix command line experience** to set up their own DLU server for themselves and their friends.
 I would not necessarily recommend this as a plug-and-play solution to a nontechnical audience.

-If you want to google esoteric problems and .
+If you want to google esoteric problems and learn and problem solve and have the time to waste doing it?
+Awesome, I hope this helps you in your journey.
 If you just want to play the game and aren't very tech-savvy, just find someone who already has something hosted, or find a friend who *is* tech-savvy in terms of prior knowledge or the willingness to learn the things to host a server such as this.

 ## Table of Contents: